Storyblok Raises $80M Series C - Read News

 If this isn’t enough, there is the sheer force in numbers: Statistically speaking, 15% of the global population experience some form of disability throughout their lifetime.
 And while global data is hard to measure, and the experience of disability is also difficult to quantify, 15% of the global population means over one billion individuals.
 And even if that’s just a ballpark, that’s quite a powerful one, especially if you start thinking about this one billion’s massive spending power.
 And that’s not all.

-Section titled The beauty of Web Accessibility is: It benefits all of us.
 The beauty of Web Accessibility is: It benefits all of us.

 Web Accessibility doesn’t only benefit those 15%; it benefits all of us.
 Of course, there are people with different kinds of disabilities: physical, auditory, cognitive, visual, or neurological, just to name a few.
 But there are also many temporary impairments or situational limitations in which Web Accessibility will come in handy.